ouspg/CryptoCourse/Week1Exercises/README.md

 However, the perfect cipher provides no other guarantees and does not provide authentication.

 You are given the following encryption of an ASCII encoded message "Hi Kimmo".
 Each row in the table represents one character in binary and hexadecimal format.
+This task expects that original form of the one-time pad has been used with bitwise exclusive OR.

 Binary | Hex
 --|--